 Solar water heaters are an important component in a house.
-They provide a constant supply of hot water for domestic or commercial use efficiently and in a cost-effective way, using free solar energy.
-The system works by collecting solar energy using collectors (tubes or flat panels) that are strategically positioned on the roof of a building and oriented for the best performance.
+They provide a constant supply of hot water for domestic or commercial use efficiently and cost-effectively, using free solar energy.
+The system works by collecting solar energy using collectors (tubes or flat panels) strategically positioned on the roof of a building and oriented for the best performance.

-Today, solar water heaters have gained traction across the world due to its reliability and durability, including great ideas, available designs and kits, and advanced controllers.
+Today, solar water heaters have gained traction across the world due to their reliability and durability, including great ideas, available designs and kits, and advanced controllers.

-Having basic knowledge about solar water heater repair is necessary if your water heater breaks down, and you want to keep the expenses low.
-Just like other solar-powered devices, solar water heaters develop issues as time passes, and elements start to deteriorate.
-If you are a homeowner and want to know about the common problems that are usually associated with solar water heaters, including troubleshoot them, then you are in the right place.
+Having basic knowledge about solar water heater repair is necessary if your water heater breaks down and you want to keep the expenses low.
+Like other solar-powered devices, solar water heaters can develop issues as time passes and elements start to deteriorate.
+If you are a homeowner and want to know about the common problems that are usually associated with solar water heaters, including troubleshooting them, then you are in the right place.

-If your solar water heater was recently installed, keep in mind that periodic inspection and regular maintenance is needed to keep the system efficient and operational for many years to come.
+If your solar water heater was recently installed, keep in mind that periodic inspection and regular maintenance are needed to keep the system efficient and operational for many years to come.

 But before we dive deeper, let's quickly take a look at what solar water heaters are and how they work.

 Simply put, a solar-powered water heater is an assemblage of solar collectors or panels, pumps, controllers, insulated storage tanks, and connecting pipes.
 The solar collectors are positioned to trap the maximum solar energy and convert it to heat – for free.
-The heat is then absorbed by water and then stored in storage tanks for use in the shower, dishwashing and clothes washing application
+The heat is then absorbed by water and stored in storage tanks for use in the shower, dishwashing, and clothes washing application.

 They are perfectly safe as they are equipped with solar panels made of tempered glass and temperature and pressure relief valves to control the water temperature and pressure.
-Plus, the system comes with a circulating pump to help circulate water in the system, from the solar panel to the storage tanks.
-Since some parts of the solar water heater are usually exposed to the elements, it is vital to protect these parts from overheating and freezing.
+Plus, the system comes with a circulating pump to help circulate water in the system, from the solar panel to a storage tank.
+Since some parts of the solar water heater are usually exposed to the elements, it is vital to protect them from overheating and freezing.

 Solar water heaters are categorized into several popular types: